Founder & Editor · Last reviewed 2026-07-14

 How We Built the Prediction Model

 The system works in two stages.
-We have written about the full process here, but the summary is straightforward.
+We have written about the full process in our AI prediction models guide, but the summary is straightforward.

 Stage one: structured data model